AnyChart/docs.anychart.com/Stock_Charts/Series/Japanese_Candlestick.md

 ## Overview

-Candlestick Charts are often used for representing changes of prices.
-This series uses four parameters, as OHLC charts: Open, High, Low and Close.
+Candlestick Charts are to representing changes of stock prices.
+This series has four data fields (as [OHLC]() charts): Open, High, Low and Close.
 Those params describe the price at the moment of the period starts ("open"), the highest value the prices reached during the period ("high"), the lowest value the price came to during the period ("low") and the price at the moment of the period ends ("close").

-Candlestick are very popular series to be used in stocks as well.
-The amount of data used in stocks influences some of the settings and behavior of the series, which are going to be explored and explained in this article.

 ## AnyStock Candlestick Series Adjustment

-In stocks, there are several parameters that are different from the basic charts.
-In this article we will consider them in general.

 ### Data